dsavransky/EXOSIMS/documentation/opticalsystem.rst

 Required Prototype Instrument Parameters
 """"""""""""""""""""""""""""""""""""""""""
-These will be set from defaults if missing.
+These values will be set from defaults if missing in the instrument dictionary.
 Defaults for all instruments can be set as top-level values in the :ref:`sec:inputspec`.
+These top-level values also carry their own default values in the prototype implementation.

 * name (string):
     Instrument name (e.g. imager-EMCCD, spectro-CCD).
-Must contain the type of instrument (imager or spectro).
+Must contain the type of instrument ('imager' or 'spectro').
 Every instrument must have a unique name.
 * QE (callable):
     Detector quantum efficiency, parametrized by wavelength.
 The input value can be a scalar (fixed QE for all wavelengths) or a the full path to a file with the QE profile.
 The file may be a FITS file or a CSV file.
 FITS files must contain two rows (or columns) where the first represents wavelength and the second represents QE.
 The FITS header should specify the wavelength unit in keyword ``UNITS`` which should contain a string that is parsable as an astropy length unit (https://docs.astropy.org/en/stable/units/format.html).
 If the keyword does not exist, units of nm will be assumed.
 For CSV files, the wavelength should be in nm in a column with header ``lambda`` and the QE must be in a column with header ``QE``.
 There is not required order for the two columns in a CSV file.
+The top-level default defaults to 0.9.
 * optics (float):
     Attenuation due to optics specific to the science instrument.
+The top-level default defaults to 0.5.
 * sread (float):
     Detector effective read noise per frame per pixel.
+The top-level default defaults to 1e-6.
 * idark (Quantity):
     Detector dark-current per pixel in units of 1/time.
 Input values are assumed to have units of 1/second.
+The top-level default defaults to 1e-4.
 * texp (Quantity):
     Exposure time per frame in units of Time.
 Input values are assumed to have units of seconds.
+The top-level default defaults to 100.
 * Rs (float):
     (Specific to spectrometers) Spectral resolving power: :math:`\lambda/\Delta\lambda`.
+The top-level default defaults to 50.
 * lenslSamp (float):
     (Specific to spectrometers) Lenslet sampling: number of pixels per lenslet row (or column).
+The top-level default defaults to 2.
 * pixelNumber (int):
     Detector array format, number of pixels per detector line/column.
+The top-level default defaults to 1000.
 * pixelSize (Quantity):
     Pixel pitch in units of length.
 Input values are assumed to have units of meters.
+The top-level default defaults to 1e-5 (10 microns).
 * FoV (Quantity):
     Angular half-field of view (i.e., field of view radius).
 Input values are assumed to have units of arcseconds.
 The ``FoV`` value is used only for determining the maximum outer working angle in observing modes where the starlight suppression system has an infinite :term:`OWA` (or an OWA larger than the science instrument FoV).
+The top-level default defaults to 10.
 * pixelScale (Quantity):
     Pixel scale (instantaneous field of view of each detector pixel).
 Input values are assumed to have units of arcseconds.
+The top-level default defaults to 0.02.

 Field of View and Pixel Scale
 """"""""""""""""""""""""""""""